 60 Inexpensive Recipes that Don’t Suck!

-Food prices are higher than they have ever been.
-With so many every day things becoming more expensive, many of us are trying to find ways to save money.
-This post about inexpensive meals is becoming very popular again.
 I always want to encourage readers to reach out to their local food banks, churches, and charity organizations if you are food insecure.
 There are many ways we can stretch our food budget and also help others during this difficult time.
 Obviously voting for policies that will help keep corporations in check is what needs to happen in the long run, but for now; we can stretch what we have!
+Make sure to google where your closest “Little Free Pantry” is too.
+We have a couple of these in our city, this is a great way to help others or get help if you need it.

 Before you start shopping, make sure to grab Grocery Coupons.
 Back in the day, I used to have to get a newspaper and cut out coupons to save money on food for recipes.
 Now, you can grab coupons online to either print out or load to your phone.
 We are always surprised by the variety of items we can use coupons on.
 I often meal plan around coupons I find online.
 Start with coupons and your meals will be even less expensive!